-and board charges

-b.
-Professional services while at a hospital Nothing

-Postnatal care, including a home health care visit following delivery Nothing

-Please note: One home health visit is covered if it occurs within four days of discharge.
+Wisconsin Individual or Family Bronze HSA Plan Bronze H Plan Limited Benefit Chart the non-no nce, you are responsible for any charges in excess of Additionally, these charges will not be applied ocket maximum.
+3. Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay.
+Hospital services, including room and board charges 20% coinsurance b.
+Professional services while at a hospital 20% coinsurance 4.
+Postnatal care, including a home health care visit following delivery Please note: One home health visit is covered if it occurs within four days of discharge.
 If services are received after four days, please refer to Home Health Care for benefits.

-Q. Medical-Related Dental

-Oral surgery to treat medical conditions, such as cleft lip or palate, oral neoplasms, non-dental cysts, fracture of the jaws or trauma of the mouth and jaws.
-See Office Visits and Hospital

-Charges for medical facilities and general anesthesia services that are: See Anesthesia and Hospital

-a.
-Recommended by a network physician; and
+20% coinsurance Q. M edical-Related Dental 1.
+Oral surgery to treat medical conditions, such as cleft lip or palate, oral neoplasms, non-dental cysts, fracture of the jaws or trauma of the mouth and jaws See Office Visits and Hospital 2.
+Charges for medical facilities and general anesthesia services that are: See Anesthesia and Hospital Recommended by a network physician; and

-b.
-Received during a dental procedure; and

-c.
-Provided to a member who:

-i.
-Is a child under age nine; or